 Dural sinus malformations (DSMs) are congenital vascular malformations characterized by massive dilatation of one or more dural venous sinuses.
 This condition is typically associated with arteriovenous shunts (DAVS).

-- DSM involving the confluence of sinuses and adjacent sinuses
+- DSMs involving the confluence of sinuses and adjacent sinuses

-- appears as giant dural sinus lake with mural AV shunts and partial thrombosis
+- appears as giant dural sinus lake with mural arteriovenous (AV) shunts and partial thrombosis

 - this giant sinus communicates with other sinuses and normal cerebral veins